isomerpages/moh-upec/_courses-and-seminars/Education Courses/Education Workshop and Courses.md

 </div>
 <p><strong>The next National Pre-hospital Emergency Care Workshop will be held on 16 June 2025.</strong>
 </p>
-<p>This workshop is designed for practicing pre-hospital care practitioners
+<p>This workshop is designed for practising pre-hospital care practitioners.
-and will focus on updates to the assessment model aligned with the latest edition of <em>Emergency Care in the Streets (9th ed.)</em>.</p>
+It will focus on updates to the assessment model aligned with the latest edition of <em>Emergency Care in the Streets (9th ed.)</em>.</p>
 <p>Participants will have the opportunity to refresh and enhance their assessment
 knowledge and clinical skills through a series of lectures and hands-on